kensanata/nimi-mute/README.md

 ========

 This is a web proxy.
 It's a ludicrous idea.
 Start it up much like the [server](#nimi-mute).
-It doesn't support the `dir`, `index` and `max` options.
 The idea is that some kind soul sets it up on the net and you can use your browser to read Gopher pages by setting up a web proxy.

 Examples: